CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

 My first page!
 ```

-I can then save this file and open it in my browser.
+I can then save this file and open it in a browser.
 To do this, I can either right click on the file and select `open with` and then select my browser, or simply go to my preferred browser and select `Open File`.
-We'll talk more about web browsers next week, but some popular ones include Chrome, Firefox, Safari, and Edge.
+We'll talk more about web browsers in the next lesson, but some popular ones include Chrome, Firefox, Safari, and Edge.

 We should see our text in the browser, just like we did with our Markdown file.
 So everything is working so far!